stevenhan1991/VIS26-EnsembleNGP/README.md

   python main.py --config_file Nyx.yaml --mode inf --device 0
   ```

-You can modify the config file under configs to configure the model settings, such as log2_map_size in NGP and parameter emebedding size.
+You can modify the .yaml file under configs folder to configure the model settings, such as log2_map_size in NGP and parameter emebedding size.